Successfully Train Your Dog: #1 “Must Have” Tip

-This same concept of pairing words with actions is all throughout training your dog.
-If you know what the word means but your dog doesn't, and you keep telling your dog to do follow that word, you're going to teach them the wrong word pairing accidentally…eeks!!
+This same concept of pairing words with actions is used all throughout training your dog.
+If you know what the word means but your dog doesn't, and you keep telling your dog to follow that word, you're going to teach them the wrong word pairing accidentally…eeks!!
 This is actually what happens all the time.
 It's also why so many people tell me their dog doesn't listen to them.
 The human isn't communicating very well with their dog.
 The dog is very confused.

 It's very common to watch people teach their dog to sit (the wrong way) by showing the dog a treat and repeatedly say “sit, sit, s.i.t.!!”
 The dog gets super confused and eventually sits.
 The owner gives the dog a treat and proclaims they've taught their dog the sit cue.
 What happened is that the dog tried to follow the treat.
 The owner has held the treat up high and just out of reach of the dog's mouth.
 The dog's head naturally tilts up following the treat.
 Like a teeter-totter, the dog's bottom end drops down into a sit position.

-When you're teaching the “sit” cue, to successfully train your dog, you do want to show the dog the treat.
-Lure it up and over the dogs head slowly to get their head to follow the treat.
+To successfully train your dog when you're teaching the “sit” cue, you do want to show the dog the treat.
+Lure it up and over the dog's head slowly to get puppy's head to follow the treat.
 Wait until their bottom hits the floor and then call out “sit” (just one time).
 Your dog will learn to sit a heck of a lot faster when pairing the word with the action.
 This same rule applies to teaching all cues.
 Don't say the word until the behavior happens.
-Otherwise, you could teach the dog that standing or wagging their tail means “sit”.
-Remember, you know what a “sit,” or any cue is but your dog does not until you teach them.
+Otherwise, you could teach the dog that standing or wagging their tail means “sit.”
+Remember, you know what a “sit,” or any cue is, but your dog does not until you teach them.

 Your body posture: